OUR COMMITMENT TO WELL-BEING

 - Installed additional hand-sanitizing stations at the entrances to our hotels and resorts, near the front desk, at elevator banks, and entering fitness and meeting spaces.

-Guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while in lines, using elevators or moving around the property.
-Restaurant tables, and other physical layouts, are arranged to ensure appropriate distancing.
-Service professionals are reminded to practice physical distancing by standing at least six feet away from guests and other service professionals whenever possible.
+Unvaccinated guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while in lines, or moving around the property.
 All resort outlets will comply with local or state-mandated occupancy limits.
-Due to physical distancing limits, guests are required to wear masks on elevators and in guestroom hallways.
-In all other locations, guests are encouraged to wear masks.

 Public Area Signage

-Health and hygiene reminders are posted throughout the property, including physical distancing and the proper way to wear, handle, and dispose of masks.
+Health and hygiene reminders are posted throughout the property, including physical distancing.

 Service Professional & Guest Health Concerns